Skip to content

 States auto-update if the state is an expression and a dependent state changes.

-• simple state machine grammar implementation
+• Setup a simple state machine grammar implementation

 Modes